 Mrs Bonell is our class teacher with Mrs Banks, Mrs Thomas, Mrs Parry, Mrs Sharples and Miss Sheard as our TAs.

-We have P.E. sessions on Monday and Wednesday.
+We have P.E. sessions on a Wednesday afternoon.
 Homework is given out on a Friday and needs to be returned the following Thursday morning.
 In Key Stage Two you can bring in snack money every day if you get peckish and you’ll need to tell us each morning whether you would like a packed lunch or a school dinner.

 As a school, we believe that intelligence is not fixed and that we all have the potential ‘To be the best we can be!’
 Throughout the year we will reflect on how our mindsets can be affecting or helping our learning.
 In our classroom we have a ‘Learning Pit’ which encourages us to remember that learning is a journey.